TamalAnwar/hb-node/README.md

 Finally I render out the dashboard file by passing down the patchDoc.

 In the dashboard.pug file, when there is a patchDoc variable present, it will usually render the patch.
 But before that can happen I had to stringify that code once again.

+## Dockerfile & Test

+I added Dockerfile with node text, however I was unable to push an image to the dockerhub because I don't have experience with Docker and had trouble configuring docker on my computer.

+I added Mocha and Chai for testing, but could not implement test suite.